arbordreams/med-align/README.md

   --output runs/tokenizer_adapt/<timestamp>/evaluation.json
 ```

-PubMedQA accuracy and coverage metrics:
+MedMCQA accuracy and coverage metrics:

-- The evaluator will try BigBio PubMedQA test first and fall back to `pubmed_qa:pqa_labeled:train` (streaming) if the test split is unavailable.
+- The evaluator uses `openlifescienceai/medmcqa` (validation split) and fails fast if the dataset is unavailable.
 - Results compare the adapted model against the baseline Mistral-7B-v0.3 by default and include tokenization and alignment coverage metrics.

 ```